Kirk Ferentz: Scandal and on-field success (2017–present)

+The 2025 season was a really good year for Iowa, however like the previous season close losses marred it from being an outstanding one.
+Ferentz moved into first place in overall victories as a Big Ten coach and the team won three trophy games, but each of their four losses were by just one possession in games where the Hawkeyes had a lead or tie at some point of the contest, including against eventual national champion Indiana.
+The offensive line won the second Joe Moore Award during the Ferentz era and the team won their first bowl game since 2022 in a shootout with Vanderbilt.

 Records

 Ferentz notched his 100th career win at Iowa with a double-overtime victory over the Michigan State Spartans in East Lansing on October 13, 2012.
 He became the all-time wins leader in school history, (144) with a victory over Northern Illinois on September 1, 2018, and has led Iowa to 19 bowl games, more bowls than any other Iowa coach.
 Later that season Ferentz recorded his 150th Iowa career win with a blowout triumph over Big Ten foe Illinois on November 17, 2018.
 When Joe Paterno was fired from Penn State in 2011 Ferentz became the dean of Big Ten football coaches, as the longest tenured coach in the respective sport.
 With the retirement of Virginia Tech coach Frank Beamer after the 2015 season, Ferentz became tied with Bob Stoops for the longest tenured head coach at the FBS level.
 In June 2017, Ferentz became the longest tenured coach with the sudden retirement of Bob Stoops.
 Ferentz recorded his 200th win at Iowa with a victory over Washington on October 12, 2024.
 This win also moved him solely into second place in victories as a Big Ten coach.
 A dominant victory over UMass on September 13, 2025 moved him into first place in overall wins as a Big Ten head coach.
+With a win over Vanderbilt on December 31, 2025, Ferentz holds the record for most Bowl wins as a Big Ten coach.